Yoyomanzoor/hypr-dotfiles/README.md

 No terminal is great for bidi support.
 Konsole might be the best, but it does not have an easy text file configuration - configuration is done via GUI.
 Kitty is a good runner up.
 Plus Kitty has awesome [documentation](https://sw.kovidgoyal.net/kitty/conf/).

+_Update_: A problem with kitty and pywal is that kitty can't update config without closing and reopening or pressing ctrl+shift+Fn5 on the kitty window or the kitty command in the active window `kitty @`.
+I tried using the option `--single-instance` with remote access but that still doesn't work.
+Basically, all the open terminals can't be reloaded at once from an external command.
+It looks like there are no plans for kitty to support this.
+Alacritty, on the other hand, has no problem adjusting to config reloads.

 ### Alacritty was alalitty but now is ala-not-as-good-as-kitty

 Cause of a) no easy documentation for its toml files (they recently switched from yaml to toml) and b) no bidi